Tax Rules · USA

 The 3-Year Loss Carryback

-2. Look back 3 years for years with Section 1256 gains
+2. Look back 3 years for years with Section 1256 gains.

-Section 1256 gains and losses are reported on Form 6781, which has two sections:
+Section 1256 gains and losses flow through Form 6781:

 Frequently Asked Questions